 Medusa's importance to the nation's maritime heritage is recognised by her inclusion in the National Historic Fleet.

 The video below tells a little of her vital role at D-Day.
 Further video in the video archive.

 Medusa has undergone a major refit mainly funded by The Heritage Lottery Fund.
-The work has been done in conjunction with The Maritime Workshop of Gosport and has provided an opportunity to young shipwrights to learn and practice traditional shipbuilding skills.
+The work has been done in conjunction with The Maritime Workshop of Gosport and has provided an opportunity to young shipwrights to learn and practise traditional shipbuilding skills.
 Medusa was re-launched on 1 March 2010 and re-dedicated at a ceremony attended by HRH the Princess Royal on 21 October 2010.
 At this ceremony Medusa was presented with the first of the new Historic Ships Red Ensigns.